nickkjolsing/dockerMullvadVPN/README.md

     5. Lookup this IP's information to see if it's the same country/city you setup in your docker compose file.
 I'll let you find a site

-Now go browse the internet from 🇨🇭Switzerland or somethin
+Now go browse the internet from 🇨🇭Switzerland or something
 #
 ## Bonus section: Route other container's connection through this VPN
 So you want to allow other containers to use this connection?
 Ok fine...